-The UK government has announced plans that would see drone users needing to register their devices and undergo flight safety lessons.
+The UK government has announced plans that would see camera drone users needing to register their devices and undergo flight safety lessons.

 The plans, which are detailed on the government's website, include the mandatory registration of all drones weighing more then 250g.